More <

 • A sugar called glucose enters the bloodstream.
 Glucose is a source of fuel for the body.

-• An organ called the pancreas makes insulin.
+• An organ in the upper abdomen, below and behind the stomach, called the pancreas makes insulin.
 The role of insulin is to move glucose from the bloodstream into muscle, fat, and other cells, where it can be stored or used as fuel.

 People with diabetes have high blood sugar because their body cannot move sugar from the blood into muscle and fat cells to be burned or stored for energy, and/or because their liver makes too much glucose and releases it into the blood.
 This is because either: